How to Substitute Sugar in Recipes – What to use instead and how

 If you want to sweeten your food but want to avoid sugar, you’ll need to understand what sugar does in your recipe (other than sweeten it, of course), and how your substitute will perform in it’s place.
 Sometimes it simply won’t work, other times it works quite nicely.
 This is a lot like flour substitution – it depends!

-There's so many options, and they all work differently, that you really need more understanding before just trying something out.
-This guide won't keep you from needing to experiment, but hopefully you'll be able to try just a few variations until you get one you like instead of a dozen.
+There are so many options, and they all work differently, that you really need more understanding before just trying something out.
+This guide won’t keep you from needing to experiment, but hopefully, you’ll be able to try just a few variations until you get one you like instead of a dozen.

 How are Sucrose, Glucose and Fructose Different?